mjbieren/Phylogenomics_klebsormidiophyceae/README.md

 ## 8. Decontamination
 ### Setting up the Decontamination
 To remove potential contaminants, we conducted sequence similarity searches against a comprehensive database that included proteins from various sources.
 Which were a positive set [*Klebsormidium nitens* NIES-2285](https://www.nature.com/articles/ncomms4978) and 4 potential contaminants through the RefSeq (downloaded on 17 Augustus 2020) representative bacterial genomes (11,318 genomes), fungi (2,397), all available viruses, archaea (1,833), and plastid genes (78,2087) (downloaded on 3 April 2023).
-We use this database to employ [MMseqs2](https://github.com/soedinglab/MMseqs2) ([Steinegger and Söding](https://www.nature.com/articles/nbt.3988)) for the search, using an iterative approach with increasing sensitivities and maintaining a maximum of 10 hits (--start-sens 1 --sens-steps 3 -s 7 --alignment-mode 3 --max-seqs 10).
+We use this database to employ [MMseqs2](https://github.com/soedinglab/MMseqs2) ([Steinegger and Söding 2017](https://www.nature.com/articles/nbt.3988)) for the search, using an iterative approach with increasing sensitivities and maintaining a maximum of 10 hits (--start-sens 1 --sens-steps 3 -s 7 --alignment-mode 3 --max-seqs 10).
 <br/>
 This will give a blast output file in the .outfmt6 format. <br/>
 See [Decontamination](https://github.com/mjbieren/Phylogenomics_klebsormidiophyceae/tree/main/Scripts/07_Decontamination) for a more in-depth overview of what we did.